 Barasa and his wife embarked on a fact-finding mission of helping them devise means of having their own supply of vegetables from their small backyard garden.

-Initial efforts employed by Barasa were futile because the use of soil medium limited space maximization as well as being the source for many pests and diseases that necessitated the use of chemicals that he so much wanted to exclude because they may are known for their long term negative health impacts.
+Initial efforts employed by Barasa were futile because the use of soil medium limited space maximization as well as being the source for many pests and diseases that necessitated the use of chemicals that he so much wanted to exclude because they may be known for their long-term negative health impacts.

-The Soilless medium is ideal for a number of leafy green and fruiting vegetables including kales, spinach, tomatoes, among others.
-The medium is placed in V-shaped boxes that are strapped on a metallic rack and arranged in a vertically.
+The Soilless medium is ideal for several leafy green and fruiting vegetables including kale, spinach, and tomatoes, among others.
+The medium is placed in V-shaped boxes that are strapped on a metallic rack and arranged vertically.

 The layers of the boxes can be over 8 as long as they don’t extend to over 9 feet.
 Depending on the type of crops in the box a box costs about Sh2200-3000.